DataDog/dd-sdk-cpp/README.md

 FetchContent_MakeAvailable(Datadog)
 ```

-This will pull the SDK into your CMake build tree and build it from source.
+This pulls the SDK into your CMake build tree and builds it from source.
 In your own CMake configuration, you can configure the SDK's build using any of the options defined in [`CMakeLists.txt`](./CMakeLists.txt).

 For example, to build as a static library, with `libcurl` built from source and linked into the `dd-sdk-cpp` library: